 Ph.D., University of California, Los Angeles, 2001.
 Post-Baccalaureate in African Studies, University of Cape Town.
 BA Sociology/Anthropology, Lawrence University.

-I am currently working on a book-length project, tentatively titled: Toils and Tensions of Empire.
-It examines how biomedicine and doctors both empowered and disrupted the system of South African indenture.
-I am particularly interested in determining the conditions, such as the rise of a Public Health administration, that emboldened whistle-blowers who nudged reform in a system overwhelmingly stacked in the favor of the rich and powerful.
+I am currently working on a book-length project that examines how biomedicine and doctors both empowered and disrupted the system of South African indenture (1860-1911).
+Biomedicine was used and imagined as a tool of empire and industry, and also subject to the competing visions and responsibilities of various colonial forces, doctors, and the emergent field of public health.
+I am particularly interested in the international dimensions of this phenomenon, from negotiations between various colonial powers—Britain, India, and Natal—to evolving biomedical understandings of diseases like hookworm within tropical medicine.
+In particular I seek to determine the conditions, such as the rise of a public health administration, that emboldened whistle-blowers who nudged reform in a system overwhelmingly stacked in the favour of the rich and powerful.